coltonajackson/support-desk/README.md

 npm run dev
 ```

-This will run JSON-server on port :5000 and React on port :3000
+This will run JSON-server on port :5000 and React on port :3000 (unless defined in .env)

+---

+View Live Demo on Heroku [here](http://caj-support-desk-01.herokuapp.com/)